 \section{Introduction}

-Ensuring the cleanliness and structural integrity of surgical instruments is paramount for patient safety and positive surgical outcomes~\cite{rutala2019guideline}.
+The cleanliness and structural integrity of surgical instruments is paramount for patient safety and successful surgical outcomes~\cite{rutala2019guideline}.
 Currently, most clinical environments rely on manual visual inspection by trained technicians to identify defects such as contamination, rust, or physical damage.
-However, this process is labor-intensive, subjective, and prone to human error—particularly when defects are subtle or rare.
-Due to the large volume and broad types of surgical tools, the limitations of manual inspection are increasingly pronounced, underscoring the urgent need for scalable, automated quality assurance solutions.
+However, this process is labor-intensive, subjective, and prone to human error, particularly when defects are subtle or rare.
+Due to the large volume and diverse types of surgical tools, the limitations of manual inspection are increasingly pronounced, highlighting the urgent need for scalable, automated quality assurance solutions.

 Unsupervised defect detection (also known as anomaly detection) presents a promising avenue for automation~\cite{liu2024deep,jiang2022softpatch,patchcore,guo2025dinomaly}.
 Unlike supervised approaches~\cite{pang2021deep}, these methods model the distribution of normal (defect-free) data and flag deviations as anomalies, thereby eliminating the need for large, annotated defect datasets.
-This is especially critical in medical contexts, where collecting comprehensive labeled defect data is resource-intensive and often impractical.
+This is especially critical in medical contexts, where collecting comprehensive labeled defect data is resource-intensive and where defective instruments are commonly classified as bio-hazards.
 Recent advances in defect detection~\cite{patchcore,guo2025dinomaly} have demonstrated remarkable performance in industrial inspection tasks, achieving superior results on benchmarks such as the MVTec dataset~\cite{mvtec,heckler2025mvtec}.

 Nevertheless, applying these advanced methods directly to surgical instrument inspection reveals a substantial performance gap, as demonstrated in this paper.
 The unique characteristics of the surgical instrument domain necessitate tailored adaptations.
 We identify three key obstacles that hinder the performance of existing methods: \textbf{(1) Background Interference:} The variable backgrounds common in surgical inspection settings (e.g., textured surgical towels or sterilization wraps) introduce spurious signals, resulting in high false-positive rates. \textbf{(2) Subtle Defects:} Clinically significant defects—such as fine scratches, small cracks, or minor contamination—are often subtle and easily missed by models tuned for more conspicuous industrial defects. \textbf{(3) Domain Shift:} Pretrained encoders utilized in unsupervised anomaly detection, such as Vision Transformers (ViT)~\cite{dosovitskiy2020image,oquab2023dinov2}, are typically optimized on natural images (e.g., ImageNet 1k~\cite{deng2009imagenet}).
 They struggle to capture the specialized features of surgical instruments (e.g., metallic surfaces, diverse geometries) necessary for accurate inspection.